janderland/janderland/posts/fql.md

 ## Grammar

-This section details the grammatical structure of an FQL query.
 FQL is a context-free language with a formal [definition](https://github.com/janderland/fdbq/blob/main/syntax.ebnf).
+This section elaborates on this definition.

 ### Key-Values